CERT-Polska/n6/docs/guides/new_source/collectors/classes.md

-On the other hand, for collectors of the other types (non-`blacklist` ones) it is often not so trivial because, typically, sources expose data that are continually increasing in records over time - so a collector muest take care not to download the same records again and again; to cope with that such collectors need to have some internal state that persists throughout collector's runs.
+On the other hand, for collectors of the other types (non-`blacklist` ones) it is often not so trivial because, typically, sources expose data that are continually increasing in records over time - so a collector must take care not to download the same records again and again; to cope with that such collectors need to have some internal state that persists throughout collector's runs.
 Because of that it is often a bit harder to implement a `stream` or a `file` collector than a